Multiple citizenship: Healthcare

 The right to healthcare in countries with a public health service is often discussed in relation to immigration but is a non-issue as far as nationality is concerned.
 The right to use public health services may be conditioned on nationality and/or on legal residency.
 For example, anyone legally resident and employed in the UK is entitled to use the National Health Service; non-resident British citizens visiting Britain do not have this right unless they are UK state pensioners who hold a UK S1 form.

 By region

 Africa

-Dual citizenship is allowed in Angola, Burundi, Comoros, Cabo Verde, Côte d'Ivoire, Djibouti, Gabon, Gambia, Ghana, Kenya, Malawi, Mali, Morocco, Mozambique, Niger, Nigeria, Rwanda, Senegal, São Tomé and Príncipe, Sierra Leone, Sudan, Tunisia, Uganda, Zambia and Zimbabwe; others restrict or forbid dual citizenship.
+Dual citizenship is allowed in Angola, Benin, Burundi, Comoros, Cape Verde, Ivory Coast, Djibouti, Gabon, The Gambia, Ghana, Kenya, Malawi, Mali, Morocco, Mozambique, Niger, Nigeria, Rwanda, Senegal, São Tomé and Príncipe, Sierra Leone, South Sudan, Tunisia, Uganda, Zambia and Zimbabwe; others restrict or forbid dual citizenship.
 Lesotho observes dual citizenship, as well as jus soli.
 There are problems regarding dual citizenship in Namibia.
-Eritreans, Egyptians, and South Africans wanting to take another citizenship need permission to maintain their citizenship, though multiple citizenship acquired from birth is not affected.
+Eritreans and Egyptians, wanting to take another citizenship need permission to maintain their citizenship, though multiple citizenship acquired from birth is not affected.
 Eritrea taxes its citizens worldwide, even if they have never lived in the country.
 Equatorial Guinea does not allow dual citizenship, but it is allowed for children born abroad, if at least one parent is a citizen of Equatorial Guinea.
 Tanzania and Cameroon do not allow dual citizenship.